1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 This occurs when either

 - the belonging switch isn't installed correctly and therefore can't be properly triggered by the belonging part of the head or the bed,
-- the wiring is faulty (e.g. a loose connector either at the belonging switch or at the mainboard, a broken cable),
+- the wiring is faulty (e.g. a loose connector either at the belonging switch or at the mainboard, a broken wire),
 - the limit switch itself is faulty,
 - the mainboard is damaged (which ususally is pretty unlikely if you didn't somehow create a shortcut or so).